paritytech/canvas/README.md

 The Canvas parachain uses the Rococo relaychain's native token (ROC) instead of having its own token.
 Due to this you'll need ROC in order to deploy contracts on Canvas.

-As a first step, you should create an account, [see here for a guide](https://wiki.polkadot.network/docs/learn-account-generation).
+As a first step, you should create an account.
+See [here](https://wiki.polkadot.network/docs/learn-account-generation) for a detailed guide.
 The shortcut is to just use `subkey generate`.

 As a second step, you have to get ROC testnet tokens through the [Rococo Faucet](https://wiki.polkadot.network/docs/learn-DOT#getting-rococo-tokens).
 Once you have ROC tokens on Rococo, you'll need to use XCM to teleport them over into the